What we like about Honolulu – the people!

-Things we like about Honolulu: parking lots are chill
+What we like about Honolulu: parking lots are chill

 When driving through parking lots, people are more relaxed compared to some places on the mainland.
 For example, you’ll probably never get upset at someone for cutting you off or zooming past you in a parking lot.
 Locals already drive slowly on the freeway, so we’re even slower than usual in parking lots!
 It’s just part of the lifestyle here.
 We’re not in a rush.
 We’re nice about where we’re going to park, and we don’t park like jerks.
 If someone is diagonally parked into two stalls, it’s highly looked down upon, but also very rare.

-Things we like about Honolulu: you’ll most likely run into people you know
+What we like about Honolulu: you’ll most likely run into people you know

 One of the reasons why there’s a small-town kindness in the islands is because people know that they’ll probably see that same person, waitress or employee somewhere else.
 You may run into your local bartender at the beach on the weekends.
 It’s not like it’d be a foreign possibility!

 Just to show you an example of small town kindness, I once got my car stuck in the sand at Sandy’s beach (I was foolishly off roading without having my 4-wheel drive switch clicked “on”) and someone stopped to help towe me out!
 A husband and his wife were also offroading and he stopped to help towe me out.
 I just so happened to discover the 4-wheel drive button in this instant (it was a new car for me, I was still learning how to use it, actually it was my very first time driving it after having bought it.)
 Although I was able to drive myself out of the sand, it was still so nice that he stopped to help me!